Captain N: The Game Master: VHS releases

-In the early 1990s, three Season 2 Captain N episodes were released on VHS tapes distributed by Buena Vista Home Video in the US: "Gameboy", "Quest for the Potion of Power", and "The Trouble with Tetris".
-Each tape contained one episode.
+In the early 1990s, three Season 2 episodes each were released on a single VHS by Buena Vista Home Video in the US: "Gameboy", "Quest for the Potion of Power", and "The Trouble with Tetris".

 DVD

 Captain N was released in Region 1 on February 27, 2007, by Shout!
-Factory and Sony BMG Music Entertainment.
+Factory.

 Omissions

 Season 3 was considered to be part of a different series, due to sharing a half-hour block with the Super Mario World cartoon on NBC in the fall of 1991; copyright holders required that the Captain N and Super Mario World episodes be released together.
 Captain N & The New Super Mario World were later released on DVD in a separate two-disc set on November 13, 2007.
 This was not repeated in 2013 as the Super Mario World episodes would be released alone due to likeness rights issues with the use of Bo Jackson in the episode "Battle of the Baseball Know-It-Alls".
-The release of Season 3 has since been limited for streaming.
+The release of Season 3 has since been limited to streaming.

 The unfinished original version of "How's Bayou" was included in this set, rather than the revised version aired in reruns.
 "When Mother Brain Rules", a clip show episode, was not included on the master tapes that DiC sent to Shout!
 Factory and was not included on the DVD set.

 A two-minute-long scene from the episode "Queen of the Apes" is absent from the earliest DVD releases, making it run two minutes shorter than others.
 Missing from the DVD is the "underwater piranha battle" scene with Kevin and Simon and some of the "hoisting Mother Brain's body up a cliff" scene with Kid Icarus and Mega Man.
 Brian Ward of Shout!
 Factory has stated that this was an authoring error, and a replacement disc program was initiated.

 Covers of pop songs used in the original broadcasts were replaced with an instrumental version of the "Mega Move" song from "The Feud of Faxanadu" due to concerns over the songs' broadcast rights.
 The songs in Season 2 were performed exclusively for the series and were not removed.
 According to Brian Ward from Shout!
 Factory, legal concerns on using pop songs in the original broadcast for eventual home media release were never considered.
 He also stated that this is mainly the reason why the original projected release year for 2006 was pushed to 2007.